HISTORIC REIDVILLE

 651 Lightwood Knot Road

 The Wakefield homestead was built in 1860 by Anthony P. Wakefield, a large landowner in Reidville who donated the land for the Reidville Academies.
 In 1905, the property was sold to Robert White Gaston, a cotton farmer and noted educator.
-After the Male and Female Academies were turned over to the Spartanburg public school system in 1905, Mr. Gaston served as chairman of the public school board of trustees until 1925.
+After the Male and Female Academies were turned over to the Spartanburg public school system in 1905, Mr. Gaston served as chairman of the public-school board of trustees until 1925.
 The original house built by Mr. Wakefield was moved to quarter the farm laborers, and the current Gaston House farmhouse was built on the original foundation in 1912.
-It is listed as a historic place in Reference (1) page 141.

 The two-story farmhouse is built in a Classic American Four-Square design with exterior siding installed over the original clapboard, a balcony, an attached kitchen, original windows, and columns on the porch and balcony.
 The house is built on a rock foundation with a wood frame, and has nine fireplaces on two chimneys.